 If Bob had built his website sooner (he was working on it but not as a priority), he would have been fine.
 He could have decided to continue selling those brands on his own website.

 But when you're selling on eBay, Amazon or some other marketplace, you usually don't have access to your customer's information.
-You don't get their email addresses, and while Amazon will give you their postal address, they expressly forbid you to market to them.
+You don't get their email addresses, and while Amazon will give you their postal address, they forbid you from marketing to them.

-So in all, your chances of being able to market to your previous customers is hamstrung by the platform.
+So your chances of being able to market to your previous customers is restricted by the platform.

 When you have your own store, however, you have full access to all these details.
 You can compile a list of previous customers and send them newsletters about promotions, new releases, or gift ideas for special occasions.

 This will help you skyrocket your revenue - and by a substantial amount, too.
-We’re talking a $44.25 return of investment for every dollar that you pump into email marketing.
+We’re talking a $44.25 return on investment for every dollar that you pump into email marketing.